 How to Stay Safe in Granada

 Granada is a safe city and violent crime is rare.
 However, as with other Spanish cities, pickpocketing and petty theft, especially in the major tourist areas at night, are major problems.
-There are also some tourist scams, especially because many of the tourist attractions require tickets in advance, so make sure you buy your ticket from a reputable provider.
+There are also some tourist scams, especially because many of the tourist attractions require tickets in advance.
+Make sure you buy your ticket from a reputable provider (online or at the official ticket counters) and avoid anyone who offers you tickets outside of these locations.
 You can read more about common travel scams to avoid here.

 Some people report feeling unsafe in the Albaicín area at night, though as long as you stick to the main streets and avoid wandering dark roads alone, you should be fine.